Sasopsy/LLM-Optimization/README.md

 # LLM Inference Optimization Assignment

 This repository contains code, configurations, and results from optimizing Llama 3.1 8B-Instruct for production deployment on H100 GPU.
-This file contains instructions to run the models and also load test and evaluation methodology for each of our models
+This file contains instructions to run the models and also load test and evaluation methodology for each of our models.

 ## Repository Structure